fran6brg/fullStackReadings/README.md

 on functions vs classes:
 - which one https://stackoverflow.com/questions/18202818/classes-vs-functions#:~:text=8%20Answers&text=Create%20a%20function.,function%20is%20all%20you%20need.

-on use cases of looping through an array (functional programming) https://stackoverflow.com/questions/3010840/loop-through-an-array-in-javascript/6024310#6024310
+on looping (functional programming) https://stackoverflow.com/questions/3010840/loop-through-an-array-in-javascript/6024310#6024310
 - .forEach()
 - .some()
 - .map()